We Are Grassroots American Patriots

 In 1964, Ronald Reagan issued a clarion call for Liberty in his most famous speech, “A Time for Choosing.”
 He echoed the commands of Captain John Parker at Lexington Green in 1775: “There is a point beyond which they must not advance.”
 Reagan concluded, “You and I have a rendezvous with destiny.
 We’ll preserve for our children this, the last best hope of man on earth, or we’ll sentence them to take the last step into a thousand years of darkness.”

-Now, on the eve of the next Patriots’ Day, more than five decades after Reagan predicted that decline, we must choose between prosperity and poverty, between Liberty and tyranny.
+Patriots, we must choose every day between prosperity and poverty, between Liberty and tyranny.

 Which will it be?